 D. Each transcript shall identify its preparer.
 In the event the sound recording is originally in a language other than English, the transcript will identify the preparer and include a certification by the person translating the sound recording from its original language into English.
+A preparer includes any person who reviewed the transcripts and confirmed its accuracy.

-E. The propounding party shall prepare a sufficient number of copies of the transcript for distribution as ordered by the court.
-(Effective July 1, 2018; Rule 4.1.2 (now 4.1.10) renumbered effective January 1, 2006; adopted as Rule 20.2 effective July 1, 2000)
+E. The propounding party shall prepare a sufficient number of copies of the transcript for distribution as ordered by the COURT.
+(Effective January 1, 2025; Rule 4.1.2 (now .1.10) renumbered effective January 1, 2006; adopted as Rule 20.2 effective July 1, 2000)